jhpyle/docassemble/_docs/recipes.md

 to translate it.

-If the payment is not successful, the user will see the error message reported by [Stripe], followed by the value of `request.error_message`.
+If the payment is not successful, the user will see the error message reported by [Stripe], followed by the value of `request.error_message`, which is `'Please try another payment method.'` by default.
 The value of `request.error_message` is passed through `word()`, so you can use the `words` translation system to translate it.

 If the payment is successful, the JavaScript on the page performs the `request.success` "action" in the interview.
-Your interview needs to provide a code block that handles this action.
+Your interview needs to provide a `code` block that handles this action.
 The action needs to call `payment.process()`.
 This will save the data returned by [Stripe] and will also call the [Stripe] API to verify that payment was actually made.

-The next time `request.paid` is evaluated, the [Stripe] API is not called again.
+The `code` block for the "action" will run to the end, so the next thing it will do is evaluate the normal interview logic.
+When `request.paid` is encountered, it will evaluate to `True`.

+The [Stripe] API is only called once to verify that the payment was actually made.
+Subsequent evaluations of `request.paid` will return `True` immediately without calling the API again.

+Thus, the interview logic for the process of requiring a payment is just two lines of code:

+{% highlight python %}
+if not payment.paid:
+  payment_screen
+{% endhighlight %}

 Payment processing is a very complicated subject, so this recipe should only be considered a starting point.
 The advantage of this design is that it keeps a lot of the complexity of payment processing out of the interview [YAML] and hides it in the module.

+If you want to have the billing address on the same screen where the credit card number is entered, you could use custom HTML forms, or a `fields` block in which the `Continue` button is hidden.

+When you are satisfied that your payment process work correctly, you can set your `stripe public key` and `stripe secret key` to your "live" [Stripe] API keys on your production server.

 [Stripe]: https://stripe.com/
 [testing card number]: https://stripe.com/docs/testing#cards